Randall Crane

 In 2016, he was senior scholar at the WRI Ross Center for Sustainable Cities, World Resources Institute, DC.

 In 2008, he was visiting scholar at Harvard University Graduate School of Design and a visiting fellow at the Lincoln Institute of Land Policy.

 From 1990 to 1999 he was assistant and associate professor of urban planning, economics, and transportation science at the University of California, Irvine.

 From 1994 to 1995 he was visiting research fellow at the Center for U.S.-Mexican Studies at UC San Diego.

 From 1989 to 1990 he was Fulbright Professor at El Colegio de México, Mexico City.

 In 1990 he was resident advisor to the Harvard Institute for International Development Public Finance project in Jakarta, Indonesia.

 He continues to consult as a development reform advisor, with field experience in China, Colombia, Guyana, Indonesia, Kenya, México, the Philippines, Thailand, Vietnam, and Yemen.

+On November 8, 2022, Crane defeated incumbent Sat Tamaribuchi in the general election for Division 5 of the Municipal Water District of Orange County.